abuseofnotation/the-case/chapter1.md

 When he started working at the Yard, the IT department was situated in one small room in the basement of the building where three boys were supporting a simple document-maintenance system.
 From then on it grew steadily and over the years it reached the point were everything was IT, everything was maintenance and the whole workforce of Scotland Yard consisted of about ten interns who were mostly doing the arrests and about 350 boffins (that is how they called all techies) who spoke only between themselves, had lunch in front of their computers and had were only indirectly related to the process of crime-solving.

-That last proposition could be confirmed by the calmness with which they reacted to some recent events: last week there were a robbery worth millions of pounds and a few injured victims but all they did was involve him in an endless argument about whether the technical issue because of which the criminal escaped was caused by their department or by IBM, without mentioning a word about the crime itself.
+That last proposition was confirmed by the calmness with which they reacted to some recent events: last week there were a robbery worth millions of pounds and a few injured victims but all they did was involve him in an endless argument about whether the technical issue because of which the criminal escaped was caused by their department or by IBM, without mentioning a word about the crime itself.
 But (he realized it just now) this was normal.
 Because this was *their* part.
 Their job.
 Yes someone did get away and this surely was giving some of them the creeps, but at the end of the day they weren't there to solve crimes.
 They were there to support the system that did it.

 ---